HamburgChimps/avl/README.md

 A reference implementation of an AVL tree in c.

-For demonstration purposes, this repo contains a test harness and a Makefile to compile and link the BST implementation and test harness.
+For demonstration purposes, this repo contains a test harness and a Makefile to compile and link the avl implementation and test harness.
 You can then execute the test harness with `/.hc_avl_test`.
 This assumes an OS with `make` and `gcc`.

 ## API

 ### `hc_avl_init() -> hc_avl*`

-Initialize a BST for usage.
+Initialize an AVL tree for usage.

 ### `hc_avl_insert(hc_avl* t, const char* k, const char* v) -> void`

-Insert into a BST `t` a node with key `k` and value `v`.
+Insert into the `t` a node with key `k` and value `v`.

 ### `hc_avl_get(hc_avl* t, const char* k) -> const char* v`